CERTCC/SSVC/doc/version_1/048_coordination.md

 This is essentially stating a preference for false positives over false negatives with respect to credibility determination.

 The following subsections provide suggestive guidance on assessing credibility.
-There are not ironclad rules for this assessment, and other coordinators may find other guidance works for them.
+There are no ironclad rules for this assessment, and other coordinators may find other guidance works for them.
 Credibility assessment topics include indicators for and against credibility, perspective, topic, and relationship to report scope.

 #### Credibility Indicators